Shocking photo shows snow problem in Swiss ski area

 Munich/Appenzell – The climate has changed significantly worldwide.
 These days you are experiencing extremely mild weather in Germany for the end of December.
 In contrast to the weather situation a few weeks ago, there is no sign of snow and winter.
 Instead, the thermometer keeps climbing – an expert is forecasting the warmest New Year’s day since weather records began.
 The situation is similar in Switzerland, also in the ski areas.

 The mild temperatures have hit the regions dependent on ski tourism hard.
-On its website, Switzerland Tourism stated that some lifts were closed over the Christmas holidays due to the poor snow conditions.
+On its website, Switzerland Tourism stated that some lifts remained closed due to the poor snow conditions over the Christmas holidays.
 Those who currently want to ski in Switzerland usually have to travel to places that are at a higher altitude.
 Reported on Thursday (December 29).
 SRF Weather: “Snowfall limit 1200 to 1600 meters, in the south around 1000 meters.
 Today 9 to 13 degrees.”
 Too warm for many ski areas.

 Swiss ski areas have a snow problem: “Like cold soccer stadiums in a desert country”

-The meteorologists of Swiss television also showed with an impressive and at the same time frightening picture how it currently looks in some Swiss ski areas.
+The meteorologists from Swiss television also showed with an impressive and at the same time frightening picture what it is like in many a Swiss ski area at the moment.
 Commented with the words “Skiing 2022”.
 SRF Weather a tweet showing the town of Appenzell in the canton of Appenzell Innerrhoden.
 The picture shows the Horn ski lift north of the village.

 Instead of snow-covered mountains, only a few puny white streaks can be seen here.
 Probably only brought to the slopes with the help of snow cannons.